 For the next 20 years after the fire, the school progressed steadily.
 In 1923, a legislative act changed the name of the school to Arkansas School for the Deaf (ASD).
 Under superintendents, Bess Michael Riggs who is Child of Deaf Adult (CODA), appointed in 1926, and Roy G. Parks, appointed in 1952, the number of buildings and students increased dramatically.
 From 1961 to 1965, almost an entirely new campus was constructed following a storm that destroyed many of the older buildings.
 In 1965, ASD was desegregated; from 1949 to 1965, all African-American deaf children had studied at a new school building located at 22nd and Madison streets.

 A training program for teachers of the deaf was initiated in 1956 in conjunction with the University of Arkansas (UA) in Fayetteville.
 The program was located on the campus of ASD until 1969 and offered certification to teachers of the deaf.
 Approximately 60 teachers were trained before the program moved to the UA campus.

-The current superintendent is Dr. Janet Dickinson, was named to that position in 2015.
+The current superintendent is Dr. Janet Dickinson, who was named to that position in 2015.
 Since her appointment, ASD has added a new culinary arts program, horticulture program, and opened the new Arkansas Deaf Career Center.
 Students continue to thrive in an educational environment that celebrates learning and provides a wide array of extracurricular opportunities.
-Students participate in varsity boys and girls basketball teams, football, volleyball, Special Olympics, track and cheerleading.
-Students also compete in an Academic Bowl, art competitions and other celebrations of academic achievement.
+Students participate in varsity boys and girls basketball teams, football, volleyball, Special Olympics, track, and cheerleading.
+Students also compete in an Academic Bowl, art competitions, and other celebrations of academic achievement.

 ASD's Historical Museum is open from 9:00 am - 2:00 pm